Ha-ri-ka/MIT-labs-ai-ml/6th Semester/Big data analytics lab/week3-entity resolution/README.md

-1) Demonstrate how to load a dataset suitable for recommendation systems into a PySpark DataFrame.
+1) Develop a PySpark script to clean and preprocess data before performing entity resolution.
-2) Implement a PySpark script that splits the data and trains a recommendation model.
+Include steps like tokenization and normalization.
-3) Implement a PySpark script using the ALS algorithm for collaborative filtering.
+2) Implement a PySpark program that computes similarity scores between records using a chosen similarity metric.
-4) Implement code to evaluate the performance of the recommendation model using appropriate metrics.
+3) Implement a PySpark program to evaluate the precision, recall, and F1-score of an entity resolution model